-It is human nature to want to see what success is, so it may then be emulated, achieved and later repeated.
-Figuring out what quantifiable success feels like, tastes like, looks like, and, of course, identifying what had to happen first in order to get said achievement or level is all part of a beautiful and frustrating process; one that doesn’t look the same for any one goal or individual alike.
+It is human nature to want to see exactly what success is, so it may then be emulated, achieved and later repeated.
+Considering that both the definition of success and the journey to get there is different for each individual and goal alike, figuring out what quantifiable success looks like and feels like is all part of a beautiful and frustrating process.
 Whether the intention behind accomplishing an aim or purpose lies with establishing financial or creative freedom, the attainment of popularity or profit, or the opportunity to aim even higher in the next go-around, success is one of the most motivational driving forces behind action.
 The quintessential desire to succeed in the music industry is no different.
 However, some aspects, such as accessibility and technology, have changed, calling on consumers and creators alike to reexamine and redefine what a successful career in music looks like now that the paramount age of streaming has arrived.

 “True success is doing what you’re doing in the way that you want to do it and getting to be who you really want to be,” independent recording artist GainesFM says.
 “I want to do my music the way I want to do it and having that opportunity, for me, that's what success is.”